GoogleChromeLabs/comlink/README.md

 ### `Comlink.wrapNamespaced(endpoint, namespace)` and `Comlink.exposeNamespaced(value, namespace, endpoint?)`

-To allow one thread to _expose_ more that one object independently from other objects already _exposed_ Comlink allows you to specify a custom namespace.
+To allow one thread to _expose_ more than one object independently from other objects already _exposed_ Comlink allows you to specify a custom namespace.

 The `expose` API uses `exposeNamespaced` with `Comlink.default` as the default namespace.